bytecodealliance/arf-strings/arf-proposal.md

 ## ARF strings

-ARF is the Alternative Representation for Filenames, an encoding for representing NUL-terminated strings of potentially non-UTF-8 data, as can occur within filesystem paths, as non-NUL-terminated valid [UTF-8] strings. fixme: reword
+ARF is the Alternative Representation for Filenames, an encoding for representing NUL-terminated strings of potentially non-UTF-8 or ill-formed UTF-16 data, as can occur within filesystem paths, as non-NUL-terminated and valid [UTF-8] strings.

 [UTF-8]: https://en.wikipedia.org/wiki/UTF-8